P2GX/phenoboard/docs/angular.md

 # Angular tips

-This page includes how-tos for some common operations.
+This page includes aide-mémoires for some common operations.

 ## Create a component